 Content of IDEALAB

 IDEALAB provides the technical and human infrastructure to study questions on brain and language relationships in an encompassing way.
 Areas of specialization include:

-• Psycho- and neurolinguistic studies of subjects with developmental and acquired impairments of spoken and written language (aphasia, dyslexia, dysgraphia) and
+- Language processing in adults with acquired impairments of spoken and written language (aphasia, dyslexia, dysgraphia);

 Experimental methods and facilities

 The partner institutions share well-recognized expertise in the field under study, language and the brain.
 Across the consortium, the institutions have both common and unique strengths in terms of methods, populations and topics.